Writing and editing

 I’ve been a professional writer and editor since 1992, and the places I stayed the longest are Intuit and Google.
 For more about that sort of thing, see my LinkedIn profile.

-I love to write, and I’m currently finishing my first novel, a sci-fi story about the human soul.
+I recently published my first novel, Soul Boundary, which is a literary sci-fi story about the human soul.

 Until I was in my mid-twenties, I didn’t sing at all.
 Then I discovered that not only do I enjoy singing, but I also have a desire to write and record my own songs.
 Go figure!